LeiWangR/leiwangr.github.io/_projects/projects.md

 Step into a safer future with ActiveIntelligence's CAM-FALL system.
 This innovative project offers a unique opportunity to address a pressing concern using cutting-edge technology.
 By harnessing the power of cameras, we aim to create a solution that not only identifies falls but also provides prompt assistance, ensuring the well-being of individuals within our community.
 Participation in the project will provide students with a holistic learning experience encompassing technical skills, problem-solving abilities, project management competencies, and ethical awareness, preparing them for future endeavors in the fields of computer vision, artificial intelligence, and software engineering.

+<h3>Project 3: Bachelor & Honours Research Project <font color="red">[Ongoing]</font></h3>

+I am a [registered ANU Higher Degree Research (HDR) supervisor](https://services.anu.edu.au/research-support/hdr-supervision-development/hdr-supervision-registration-and-renewal/hdr-1) (registration is valid until 31 December 2025).

+If you are an ANU undergraduate seeking an Honors research project, please note that I typically accept a maximum of two Honors students each year to ensure high-quality supervision, and I prefer 24-unit projects.

+If you are an ANU master's student seeking individual projects, I require candidates to have a solid research background, a strong GPA, and proficient coding skills.
+Additionally, it is important that you have adequate time available for research.

 <!--[Project Goals]

 1. Develop a robust fall detection algorithm using computer vision techniques for real-time analysis of camera footage.